 Successful healthcare businesses build trust within their niche so that when there’s an opportunity for you to provide help, patients are more likely to choose your treatments over another provider.
 Make sure to divide your target market into audience segments so you can communicate with them with more resonance to build know, like and trust.

 #4 Create a Strategy & Tactics

-Marketing is ever evolving and requires consistent testing and measurement to determine what’s working and what’s not.
-Once you’ve defined your audience, then you can start creating strategies to reach them with the right message in the right channel at the right time.
+Marketing is ever-evolving and requires consistent testing and measurement to determine what’s working and what’s not.
+Once you’ve defined your audience, you can start creating strategies to reach them with the right message in the right channel at the right time.

 #5 Evaluate & Adjust

 Testing and measuring everything you do is vital.
 If you’re doing healthcare marketing, you’ve got to be open-minded and willing to pivot or revise your approach if needed.

 The difference between healthcare marketing strategies and marketing tactics

 Marketing tactics are the methods that healthcare practices use to promote their products or services.
 Tactics can include paid advertising, search engine optimisation and organic marketing using social media pages.